 - Sources of Finance

 Don’t just keep focusing on numbers.
 Although the numbers are important but approximately half of the marks are for the written elements.
 Prepare every topic thoroughly to increase chances of passing the exam.

-15 multiple choice questions worth 2 marks each.
-The MCQs will largely be knowledge based and will balance out the questions in Section B and C to make sure that all aspects of the syllabus are examined.
-It is likely that some of the MCQs will test your understanding of financial management and objectives (ratio analysis, the concept of shareholder wealth) as well as the economic environment and financial institutions topics (financial intermediation, fiscal and monetary policies).
-The efficient market hypothesis is likely to be tested here too.
+Section A – the MCQs/OTs will often be knowledge based and will out the questions in section B and C. Likely to be a good number of questions testing your understanding of financial management and objectives (ratio analysis, the concept of shareholder wealth), as well as the economic environment and financial institutions topics (financial intermediation, fiscal and monetary policies).
+The efficient hypothesis is likely to be tested here too.

 Working capital management – operating cycle, the impact of a change in credit period or accepting a factor’s offer.